THE FIGHT FOR THE FUTURE BEGINS.

-It’s not a surprise to learn that the Wachowski brothers started out writing comic books; this concept looks like something from that world and the movie’s design was also created with help from skilled comic book artists.
-It’s very stylish, the way the main characters dress when they’re inside the Matrix, and the way they handle themselves during fights and shootouts.
-Expert fight choreographers and CGI effects help make the action memorable; in some sequences, time freezes in order to fully convey to the audience (and Neo himself) just how fast the characters are moving and how awesome Neo’s powers are becoming.
+It’s not a surprise to learn that the Wachowski brothers began by writing comic books.
+This concept looks like something from that world and the movie’s design was also created with help from skilled comic book artists.
+It’s very handsome, the way the main characters dress when they’re inside the Matrix, and the way they handle themselves during fights and shootouts.
+Expert choreographers assisted by a touch of CGI effects help make the action memorable; in some sequences, time freezes enough for the audience (and Neo himself) to grasp and admire just how fast the characters are moving and how awesome Neo’s powers are becoming.

-Even now, eight years later, this film looks great, but the key here is style – the ideas behind it are not always up to par, but if you’re willing to go along with the action you will enjoy the film.
-Reeves is surprisingly engaging as our “Alice”, an everyman who discovers that he is the Christ, but the most thrilling performance is given by Weaving as the evil, lifelike program that articulates its words very carefully (he has a few great lines).
+Even now, eight years later, this film looks great, but the key here is style – the intellectual structure of the story is not really up to par, but if you’re willing to go along with the action you will find the film satisfying.
+Reeves is surprisingly engaging as our “Alice”, an everyman who discovers that he is pretty much the Christ, but the most thrilling performance is given by Weaving as the evil, lifelike program that articulates its words very carefully (delivering a few great lines).

-There is much to be said about the concept of reality and what that means, as well as the film’s message about the need to fight oppression.
-Perhaps you’ll object against the filmmakers’ penchant for showing violence as a thing of beauty.
+There is much to be said about the meaning of reality and how we perceive it, as well as the film’s message about the need to fight oppression.
+Perhaps you’ll be among those who objected against the filmmakers’ penchant for showing violence as a thing of beauty.
 Personally, I can’t help but love a movie that explains déjà vu as a technical glitch in the synthetic world we apparently share.
 Watch those machines.